goreleaser/nfpm/www/docs/configuration.md

   # installed - log files and state files are good examples of cases you might
   # desire this to happen."
   #
-  # "The way to achieve this, is to use the %ghost directive.
+  # "The way to achieve this is to use the %ghost directive.
 By adding this
   # directive to the line containing a file, RPM will know about the ghosted
   # file, but will not add it to the package."
   #